 When a child asks a question, always respond with a question that clarifies his question.
 Often a child does not know exactly what to ask.
 Use phrases like "Tell me more about what you are thinking" or "What makes you ask this question?"

 Adults can be tempted to tell all they know about a subject.
-If a child wants more information, she will ask another question.
+If a child wants more information, he or she will ask another question.

 A request for more information may not be a request for a gospel presentation.
-Easter is an obvious time for children to ask about Jesus, but be sure to allow the Holy Spirit and the child to set the pace for discussions about salvation and conversion.
-(For more information check the resource for teachers, parents, and children When Can I? by Thomas Sanders.)
+Easter is an obvious time for children to ask about Jesus, but be sure to allow the Holy Spirit and the child to set the pace for discussions about salvation.

 * These terms are best used with middle and preteen children.

-The key here is the same — just because a child has gained knowledge of this information does not mean that the Holy Spirit is moving him to conversion.
-Conversion is a mysterious and individual process and event.
+The key here is the same — just because a child has gained knowledge of this information does not mean that the Holy Spirit is moving him to salvation.
+Salvation is a mysterious and individual process and event.
 Another important fact is that some children arrive at an understanding and point of conversion earlier than others.
 This affirms that God works with individuals in and beyond our understanding and development.
 Three children who are raised in the same house and attend church the same amount will ultimately make decisions in different ways and at different times.

-Permission is granted for this article to be reproduced for ministry purposes.
+Permission is granted to reproduce this information for ministry purposes.